A Case Study of Eastman Kodak

 Not only did you not lose 100% of your money, you actually compounded at around 5.5% per annum before taxes even with the near total wipeout of the Kodak shares.
 (It’s difficult to say what the after-tax figure would be because it depends on your income tax bracket and whether or not you held the shares in a tax-shelter or retirement plan of some sort.
 Then, in the midst of this holding period, dividend taxes were slashed to much lower rates than ordinary earned income.
 At the end, you’d also have a tax credit for the capital loss, which could shelter future income had you held your stock in a plain vanilla brokerage account.)

-Had your Eastman Kodak shares been held as part of a collection of high quality stocks, you would have still had fantastic returns.
+Had your Eastman Kodak shares been held as part of a collection of high quality stocks, you still would have had fantastic returns.
 If you put $100,000 into Eastman Kodak and $100,000 into General Mills, 1 out of 2 of your initial stocks would have gone bankrupt and been wiped out to nearly $0 per share.
 That is a catastrophic failure rate.
 However, your $200,000 starting portfolio would have ended up worth $2,523,400+ and you’d own shares of a chemical business, a restaurant chain, and the cereal firm.
 You would have compounded your money roughly 10% pre-tax.

 Let me repeat the lesson: You cannot just look at stock charts to gauge the performance of your holdings.
 Sometimes, you can walk away with more money even though your shares experience a 100% loss.
 Wipeout losses are always bad – you should do everything you can do avoid them – but they are often not the entire story.